nathanielcastillo/Cyclistic-Case-Study/README.md

 ```
 * New 2023_ride_data total - 4331692 (No duplicates)

-## Deleting rides with trip durations over 1 day or negative ride duration
+### Deleting rides with trip durations over 1 day or negative ride duration
-These trip durations seem to be anomalies or technical errors so they are omitted
+Likely technical errors or extreme outliers so they are deleted
 ```MySQL
 DELETE
 FROM 2023_ride_data